Do I need a visa to go to Sao Paulo, Brazil?

 Visas are not needed for airport transit, provided the travellers do not leave the international transit area.

 Spanish citizens must hold proof of sufficient funds, confirmed hotel booking or a notary certified letter of invitation from a Brazilian resident and documents required for their next destination.
 Business travellers are exempted from these requirements provided they have an original letter from their company stating the purpose of the visit.

 Diplomatic, official or service passport holders of countries exempt from visit visas, except citizens of Andorra, Liechtenstein, Monaco and New Zealand.
 Diplomatic, official or service passport holders of Australia, Canada and the United States do not need a visa if travelling for tourism.
 Also, Diplomatic, official or service passport holders of Algeria, Angola, Azerbaijan, Bahrain, Benin, Botswana, Burkina Faso, Burundi, Cambodia, Cameroon, Cape Verde, China, Congo, Egypt, Equatorial Guinea, Ethiopia, Gabon, Ghana, Guinea-Bissau, Haiti, India, Ivory Coast, Jordan, Kenya, Kyrgyzstan, Laos, Lebanon, Malawi, Mali, Mauritania, Mozambique, Myanmar, Nepal, Nigeria, Oman, Saint Lucia, São Tomé and Príncipe, Senegal, Sri Lanka, Sudan, Tanzania, Togo, Vietnam and Zambia do not need a visa.

-Please note: The information contained in this website is for general information purposes only.
-Any reliance you place on such information is therefore strictly at your own risk.
-Please contact your nearest embassy for accurate, up-to-date information.
+Please note: The information on this page is for general information purposes only.
+Any reliance on such information is therefore strictly at your own risk.
+Please get in touch with your nearest embassy for accurate, up-to-date information.